Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 "So the eye movements, which we could read right away from the goggles, were looking like patterns that we see in people that have a particular balance disorder," he says.

-The balance disorder – an "otolithic abnormality" — is caused by invisible damage to the inner ear.
-But critics noted that lots of factors can cause a healthy person to fail this test.
+The balance disorder — an "otolithic abnormality" — is caused by invisible damage to the inner ear.
+But critics have noted that lots of factors can cause a healthy person to fail this test.

 "This task is failed by anybody with anxiety, anyone with concern, anyone who's very tired," Della Sala says.